HyperNylium/mkv-auto/README.md

 - Remove any audio or subtitle tracks from video that does not match user preferences
 - Automatically download missing subtitles languages using [Subliminal](https://github.com/Diaoul/subliminal) (default enabled)
 - Generate audio tracks in various codec and channel configurations (DTS, AAC, AC3, 5.1, 2.0 etc.)
+- Encode video to various output codecs (H.265, H.265, AV1, VP9) using optimized encoding parameters and more
 - Convert any picture-based subtitles (BluRay/DVD) to SupRip (SRT) using SubtitleEdit and a custom Tesseract OCR library ([alex-p](https://launchpad.net/~alex-p/+archive/ubuntu/tesseract-ocr5))
 - Convert Advanced SubStation Alpha (ASS) and MP4 (tx3g) subtitles to SRT using Python libraries and FFmpeg
 - Remove SDH (such as `[PHONE RINGING]` or `*DOG GROWLING*`) from SRT subtitles (default enabled)